cyrta/dscaper/README.md

 All endpoints return responses wrapped in a standard response object.
 Errors such as missing timelines or invalid parameters return appropriate HTTP status codes.
 """

+## Distribution lists
+dScaper supports the same distributions as the original Scaper library.
+Instead of tuples, it uses lists to represent distributions.
+All list elements must be of type string.
+The following distributions are supported:

+- `['const', value]`: Constant value distribution.
+- `['choose', list]`: Uniformly sample from a finite set of values given by `list`.
+- `['choose_weighted', list, weights]`: Sample from a finite set of values given by `list` with specified `weights` for each value.
+- `['uniform', min, max]`: Uniform distribution between `min` and `max`.
+- `['normal', mean, std]`: Normal distribution with specified `mean` and `std` (standard deviation).
+- `['truncnorm', mean, std, min, max]`: Truncated normal distribution with specified `mean`, `std`, and limits between `min` and `max`.

+If you use an empty list `[]`, it is interpreted as a distribution that samples from all available values.
+For example, if you specify `['choose', '[]']` for the label, it will sample from all available values in the library.